RakhithJK/dbeaver-dbeaver-wiki/Database-drivers.md

 ### URL Templates

 JDBC drivers use URLs to identify remote servers - strings similar to classic web URLs.
-Usually URL has form `jdbc:vendor:host:port/database`, for example `jdbc:postgresql:localhost:5432/postgres'.
+Usually, URL has form `jdbc:vendor:host:port/database`, for example `jdbc:postgresql:localhost:5432/postgres'.
 It is not very convenient to edit such long and unobvious string.
 DBeaver can construct this URL from connection parameters (like host, port, etc).

-For above example URL template is: jdbc:postgresql://{host}:{port}/{database}
+For example above the URL template is: jdbc:postgresql://{host}:{port}/{database}
-Host, port and database are parameters which you will need to enter on connection configuration page.
+Host, port and database are parameters which you will need to enter on the connection configuration page.

 Supported URL variables: